hyagosilvaxds/backend-nerdzup/CLIENT_ENDPOINTS_DOCUMENTATION.md

 }
 ```

+### Library File Types
+Client library files are categorized by type:
+- `REFERENCE` - Reference materials and inspiration files
+- `BRAND_ASSET` - Brand assets like logos, style guides, fonts
+- `DOCUMENT` - General documents and files
+- `OTHER` - Other types of files (default)

 ### Error Responses
 - `400` - Forbidden (clients can only access their own files)
 - `404` - Client not found

+### Use Cases
+- **Client Dashboard**: Show all client files organized by category
+- **Project Management**: Access relevant files for active projects
+- **Brand Asset Management**: Manage and organize brand materials
+- **File History**: Track all files associated with a client account

 ---

-## 11. Get Service Requests History
+## 11. Get Client Service Requests History
 **GET** `/clients/:id/service-requests-history`

 ### Description
-Retrieves the service requests history for a client with pagination and optional status filtering.
+Retrieves a paginated history of all service requests made by a specific client.
+Includes detailed information about each request, its associated service, current status, and progress.
+Supports filtering by status and pagination for large datasets.

 ### Required Roles
-- `ADMIN`
+- `ADMIN` (can access any client's service history)
-- `EMPLOYEE`
+- `EMPLOYEE` (can access any client's service history)
-- `CLIENT` (only their own history)
+- `CLIENT` (can only access their own service history)

 ### Required Permissions
 - `READ_CLIENTS`